btholt/intro-to-web-dev-v2/README.md

 # Welcome

-Welcome to the code behind Introduction to Web Development v2.
-The course can be found [here][course].
-It best explains itself so read about it there.
+Welcome to the code behind [Introduction to Web Development v2][course].

 ## Devlopment